Korean mythology: Jeseok bon-puri

 The Jeseok bon-puri is the only truly pan-Korean myth, being found in all five regional traditions.
 The mainland versions of the narrative recount the origins of the Jeseok gods, fertility deities that guarantee fortune and agricultural prosperity, as well as often Samsin, the goddess of childbirth.
 As of the year 2000, there were sixty-one known versions of the Jeseok bon-puri, excluding the highly divergent Jeju versions.

 All versions share the following basic narrative structure.
 Danggeum-aegi is the virgin daughter of a nobleman.
 When her parents and brothers are temporarily absent, a Buddhist priest comes on an alms round to her house.
 Danggeum-aegi gives alms in the form of rice, but the priest usually stalls for time by spilling all the rice that she gives, so that she must pick them up and offer them again.

 In the Jeolla tradition, the priest then briefly grasps her wrist before leaving.
 In the west-central tradition, Danggeum-aegi eats three of the grains of rice that the priest has spilled.
 In the northern and East Coast-Gyeongsang traditions, the girl offers the priest lodging in her father's room, but he refuses.
-He consecutively rejects her offer of every room in the mansion until she agrees to share her own room with her, where they have sex.
+He consecutively rejects her offer of every room in the mansion until she agrees to share her own room with him, where they have sex.
 In any case, the girl becomes pregnant.
 When her family returns, they attempt to kill her to salvage the family's honor but fail, sometimes because rocks and earth fall on top of her parents and brothers while celestial light shines on the girl.

 In the west-central and Jeolla traditions, they then expel her from the household.
 Danggeum-aegi successfully finds the priest and gives birth in his presence to sons, usually but not always triplets.
 The priest abandons Buddhism and starts a family with her and the sons.
 In the Jeolla tradition, the myth ends here without anybody becoming gods.
 In the west-central tradition, the priest confers divinity upon his sons with Danggeum-aegi as the Jeseok gods.